Pension transfers - DB to DC

 There's an additional complication when transferring benefits which have:

-- If any member involved in a block transfer has been a member of the receiving scheme for more than a year when the transfer is made, their transitional protection will be lost (unless membership predates 6 April 2006 and the scheme only held funds originating from contracted-out rebates before the transfer).
-The block transfer will, however, still be effective for the other member(s).
+If any member involved in a block transfer has been a member of the receiving scheme for more than 12 months when the transfer is made, their transitional protection will normally* be lost - this includes all previous periods of membership of the scheme, even if the benefits have since been transferred out.
+But the block transfer will still be effective for the other member(s).

-Of course, losing the protection may not be much of a concern if the level of tax free cash is only marginally greater than 25%, or if benefits are unlikely to be taken before the normal minimum pension age - or perhaps if the benefits of transferring outweigh the protection.
-But it's best to maintain these options if possible.
+Of course, losing the protection may not be much of a concern if the level of tax-free cash is only marginally greater than 25%, or if benefits are unlikely to be taken before the normal minimum pension age - or perhaps if the benefits gained from transferring outweigh the loss of protection.

 Issued by a member of abrdn group, which comprises abrdn plc and its subsidiaries.